So you’ve decided to make your Antarctica cruise dreams come true! *high five* (Antarctica Packing List)

 - Point-and-shoot: Even if you’re bringing your main camera, I advise that you bring along a point-and-shoot too if you could as it will be helpful in case of emergencies (if let’s say, you ran out of batteries or you damaged your DSLR).
 Anyhow, if you can’t afford a DSLR, a good point-and-shoot camera that will have enough zoom will be the Sony HX80.

 - Spare batteries: With the colder temperatures, battery life often runs out fast so it’s a wise decision to pack 2 to 3 extra batteries for your camera.

 - Memory cards + Data storage: You wouldn’t want to run out of space when you’re in front of an adorable penguin colony so ensure that you have some spare cards with you.
 And after every day, it’s best that you transfer your files to a hard drive.

 - Action Camera (optional): If, for instance, you’re going kayaking in Antarctica, get a GoPro Hero5.

 - Tripod: In every landing, you will be given enough hours to go around the place; hence, you can take your time shooting photos and videos.
 To get the best quality for those, make sure to pack a light tripod.

 - Waterproof camera bag and/or Ziploc bags: Apart from the fact that this will protect your gear from the elements, they’re also handy for avoiding condensation if in case the temperature gets below freezing point (you just put your camera gear inside a sealed Ziploc bag before entering the ship so that when it warms up, condensation happens outside the plastic and not inside your gear).

-Smartphone and earphones: I mainly used my phone for playing music over with Spotify.
+Smartphone and earphones: I mainly used my phone for playing music with Spotify.

-eReader or Tablet: Helps for passing the time during sea days (if not, some ships have libraries where you can borrow books in different languages.
+eReader or Tablet: Helps to pack this on your Antarctica packing list if you want to pass the time during sea days (if not, some ships have libraries where you can borrow books in different languages).